 Do the same for the second record.
 Once done, go back to your office 365 portal and click on the enable.
 If you don’t see that the DKIM is enabled right away, keep in mind that it may take a few minutes.

-Now that DKIM signing is in place with a custom domain, we can implement DMARC as well.
+Once DKIM signing is configured for a custom domain, you can proceed to implement DMARC for additional email protection.

 NO DKIM KEYS SAVED FOR THIS DOMAIN